In this 24 hours to Hell and Back episode, Gordon Ramsay visits Fetch Bistro in Witchita, Kansas.

 Sadly, it has not been the most user-friendly location for us and we're sad that it has come to this decision.

 We are and will continue to look for a location and an area that would be suitable for this concept.
-We will miss you all for now.

-Fetch Bistro said they were overall happy with Gordons changes but aren't sure of the future of the restaurant due to the large debts they have incurred.
+They weren't sure of the future of the restaurant due to the large debts they had incurred.

-Yelp Reviews after the show filmed were mostly very positive with the food being a huge hit with customers, with negative comments on some food items and service during the evening service.
+There were negative comments on some food items and service during the evening service.

 Trip Advisorreviews were also mostly positive.

-Fetch Bistro was aired on July 25 2018, the episode was filmed in November 2017 and is 24 Hours to Hell and Back season 1 episode 6.
+The episode was filmed in November 2017 and is 24 Hours to Hell and Back season 1 episode 6.